GuanyaoLI/STGNN/README.md

 ## Description

   - The Chicago and LA datasets are Chicago.zip and la.zip.
-Please unzip them and put in the folders of '/data/chicago' and '/data/la/'before train the model.
+Please unzip them and put in the folders of '/data/chicago' and '/data/la/'before training and testing the model.
   - Run with "python train.py" to train the model and "python test.py" to test the model.

 ## Discussion